 Poll workers are either elected to office (for a four-year term) or appointed by the Board of Elections.
 The Judge of Elections and the Majority and Minority Inspectors are elected, while the Machine Operator and Clerk are appointed.

-To be considered for an appointment, interested Delaware County residents can submit the short Poll Worker Application Form.
+To be considered for an appointment, interested Delaware County residents can submit the short application.

 Note that all poll workers must be registered voters in Delaware County, comfortable with interacting with the public, and interested in learning and staying current with election rules.
 There is a high-performance expectation on election day and well-trained poll workers are instrumental in our ability to realize that goal.